dennisXZX/web-developer-notes/Full Stack For Frontend Engineers.md

 - Dedicated Server
 - VPS (Virtual Private Server)

-Normally we put our public key onto the VPS to leverage public key authentication.
+Normally we put our public key onto VPS to leverage public key authentication.

-Once you put your public key onto the VPS, now you can log in your server using the private key stored in your computer.
+Once you put your public key onto VPS, now you can log in your server using the private key stored in your computer.

-`ssh -i ~/.ssh/my_key USER_NAME@YOUR_SERVER_IP`.
+`ssh -i ~/.ssh/myPrivateKey USER_NAME@YOUR_SERVER_IP`.
 The `-i` flag here means identity.

 Once you have logged in your server, you can update all your packages by running `apt-get update`.

 You can create new user by using `adduser USER_NAME`.
-We can then assign the newly created user sudo permission by using `usermod -aG sudo USER_NAME`. `-aG` flag means adding to a group called sudo.
+We can then assign the newly created user `sudo` permission by using `usermod -aG sudo USER_NAME`. `-aG` flag means adding to a group called sudo.

-`su USER_NAME` to switch between users. (su means switch user)
+`su USER_NAME` to switch between users. (`su` means switch user)

 Now we have a new user, we also need to add the public key to the server.

 ```
-$ cat ~/.ssh/my_key.pub | ssh $USERNAME@$SERVER_IP "mkdir -p ~/.ssh && cat >> ~/.ssh/authorized_keys"
+$ cat ~/.ssh/MyPublicKey.pub | ssh $USERNAME@$SERVER_IP "mkdir -p ~/.ssh && cat >> ~/.ssh/authorized_keys"
 ```

 Command breakdown:

-- `cat ~/.ssh/my_key.pub |` (prints out the public key and pipe that result to the next command)
+- `cat ~/.ssh/MyPublicKey.pub |` (prints out the public key and pipe that result to the next command)
 - `ssh $USERNAME@$SERVER_IP` (ssh into the server)
 - `"mkdir -p ~/.ssh && cat >> ~/.ssh/authorized_keys"` (create a .ssh folder and add the public key into the authorized_keys file)

 Now we have set everything up, the new user can log in the server using its private SSH key.
 The next security fix is to disable root login.

-Steps to disable root login
+Steps to disable root login and password login (only allow SSH login)
 - login into your server
 - run `sudo vi /etc/ssh/sshd_config`
 - set `PermitRootLogin` to no
+- set `PasswordAuthentication` to no
-- restert ssh `sudo service sshd restart`
+- restert OpenSSH server process `sudo service sshd restart`

 __Domain__